-Pop-up Blocker Settings
+op-up Blocker Settings

 Exceptions Pop-ups are currently blocked.
-You can a Web sites by adding the site to the list belo Address of Web site to allow:
+You c Web sites by adding the site to the list Address of Web site to allow: below.

 http://192.168.1.1 Add

 Allowed sites:

 Remove

 Remove All

 Notifications and Filter Level

 Play a sound when a pop-up is blocked.

-Show Information Bar when a pop-up is blocked 1.
+Show Information Bar when a pop-up is blo cked.

 Filter Level:

-Medium: Block most automatic pop-ups
+Medium: Block most automatic pop-ups ~

+Per un Placker FAO Close

-Pop-up Blocker FAQ Close
+Pop-up Blocker FAQ Liose

-Figure 142 Pop-up Blocker Settings
+Figure 143 Pop-up Blocker Settings